-Rachel's most recent feature documentary, Knock Down the House, follows four working-class women challenging political machines across the US, and will premiere at Sundance Film Festival 2019.
+Rachel's most recent feature documentary, Knock Down the House, follows four working-class women challenging political machines across the US, and won the Festival Favorite award at the 2019 Sundance Film Festival.
 Her last feature, The Hand That Feeds (co-directed with Robin Blotnick) was nominated for an Emmy in 2017, broadcast on PBS, and won awards and recognition at Full Frame, DOC NYC, AFI Docs, and numerous other festivals on the 2014-15 circuit.
 Her video art collaborations with artist Saya Woolfalk have screened at numerous galleries and museums worldwide since 2008.
 Rachel was a 2013 Sundance Creative Producing Fellow and holds a PhD in Cultural Anthropology and a graduate certificate in Culture and Media from NYU.
 She’s also the mother of a two-year-old son.

 To see some of Rachel's prior writing, music and photography projects, click here.